- Why Colby?

 How to Access Help and Support

-Regrettably, cases of sexual violence will sometimes occur despite our best efforts to prevent them.
-Colby College strongly encourages individuals who have been subject to, or have witnessed sexual violence to prompltly report such behaviors to College officials and local law enforcement agencies.
+Regrettably, cases of sexual misconduct will sometimes occur despite our best efforts to prevent them.
+Colby College strongly encourages individuals who have been subject to, or have witnessed sexual violence to promptly report such behaviors to College officials and local law enforcement agencies.
 We urge individuals to seek immediate medical attention, support, and care.

 What happens if I want medical attention?

 Call either 911 or 207-859-5911 if you need immediate assistance.